RapidAI/RapidOCR/api4cpp/readme.md

 opencv :  3.x

-Mainly, it shoud link to library libopencv_imgcodecs 	libopencv_imgproc 	libopencv_core
+Mainly, it shoud be linked to library libopencv_imgcodecs 	libopencv_imgproc 	libopencv_core